Indonesian National Armed Forces: Personnel

+The government plans to expand the active military strength to 847,654 by 2026-2029, with military observers expecting Indonesia to have up to 1 million personnel by then.

 The Indonesian soldier marching with goose step on a parade.

 Rank structures

 In the Indonesian Army, Navy (including Marine Corps), Air Force, and the Police Force, the rank consists of officer (Perwira), NCO (Bintara) and enlisted (Tamtama).
 The rank titles of the Marine Corps are the same as those of the Army, but it still uses the Navy's style insignia (for junior ratings and Marine Corps enlisted personnel, blue replaces the red colour stripe in all orders of uniform dress).

 Seven Commitments (Sapta Marga)

 The Seven Commitments is a pledge of loyalty and fidelity of the military personnel to the government and people of Indonesia and to the principles of nationhood.